Cherry blossoms in Qingjing Farm in Nantou

 There are also Airbnbs available.
 Bed & breakfasts are technically not legal in Taipei City but you can find listings online and you won’t encounter any problem when booking one.
 Once in immigration, just give them the address of your Airbnb.
 Your host may also ask you not to mention that you are renting a room for only a short stay.

 It’s best to stay around Taipei Main Station since it’s the most accessible area in Taiwan.
 Other places you may consider include Ximen (station in Ximending Area), Taipei 101, or Dingxi station.
+If you like food trips and night life, then stay at Ximen since it has a night market and the Ximen Station makes it easy to explore the city or go on day trips.

 Here are some recommended stays: